Diversity and Inclusion

 Targets Related to Initiatives for Empowering Women

-Daiwa Securities Group has a proven track record of implementing a wide range of initiatives that help female employees reach their full potential.
-At Daiwa Securities, we have set specific targets for the years through FY2020.
+Daiwa Securities Group has aimed to raise the ratio of women in director's positions to at least 30% by 2030, and we have set specific targets for the years through FY2025.
 In this manner, positive steps are being taken to provide an environment in which employees with diverse values can maximize their capabilities.

 Support for Female Employees’ Career Advancement